 Before we can formalize these goals, we need to provide a more specific definition of privacy.
 A very strong definition could demand that the downstream neighbors of Bob's AS learn nothing at all about the routes available to Bob.
 However, this property seems too strong-certainly much stronger than what BGP offers today.
 For instance, if Bob announces a route to Alice via BGP, Alice is able to see (from the AS_PATH attribute) which upstream neighbor the route traverses, and she can infer that this neighbor had previously exported it to Bob.
-Since this seems acceptable to the ASes that exist today, we adopt a slightly weaker definition: assuming that BGP is already running and that all participants are correct, operation of the additional information about the routing state or policy of any other AS, beyond what it can already learn via BGP.
+Since this seems acceptable to the ASes that exist today, we adopt a slightly weaker definition: assuming that BGP is already running and that all participants are correct, operation of the additional protocol should not enable any AS participant to deduce additional information about the routing state or policy of any other AS, beyond what it can already learn via BGP.